evkx/evkx.github.io/content/models/seres/5/5_4WD_Premium/_index.md

 The Seres 5 4WD Premium, with dimensions of 4710 mm in length, 1930 mm in width, and 1620 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Seres 5 4WD Premium is available in a total of 8 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Seres 5 4WD Premium, allowing you to customize your vehicle to suit your style and driving preferences.
+The Seres 5 4WD Premium offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/50 tires on 19" rims
 - 255/45 tires on 20" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).